rust-lang/rust/doc/rust.md

 ~~~~~~~~

-A _slot declaration_ has one one of two forms:
+A _slot declaration_ has one of two forms:

 * `let` `pattern` `optional-init`;
 * `let` `pattern` : `type` `optional-init`;